hollorol/AgroMo/README.md

 - [x] Select soil database to provide physical and chemical soil parameters for the simulations.
 - [x] Select algorythm combos defining calculation methods of photosynthesis, potential evapotranspiration and water stress
 - [ ] In case an ensemble checkbox is checked simulations are carried out with all available options
 - [x] Provide a name for the output data table in which the simulation results are stored.
-The results of each simulation are stored
+The results of each simulation are stored in separate data tables of the grid.db SQLite database.
+- [x] In case the annual outputs checkbox is checked only annual outputs are stored.
+In case it is unchecked daily outputs are stored in the data table.
+- [x] Click the [START SIMULATION] button to start the simulation.
+All available (minus one) threads are used for the calculations.

 #### Queries:
 - [x] Coming soon